-|Location:||southeast region of the main Shadow continent|
+|Location:||Southeast region of the mainland|

-|Political ties:||Tharis holds its strongest ties with Tonovi due to the slave trade and its shared hostility to elven invaders, though its sway has been limited more recently with the rise of elven strength.
-Its once friendly ties with the darker magistrates of Shadow have dimmed, leaving it with neutral trade agreements but nothing more.
+|Political ties:||Tharis holds its strongest ties with Tonovi due to the slave trade and its shared hostility to elven invaders, though its sway has been limited more recently with Shadovhar occupation.
+It has neutral trade agreements with Shadow and Tabor.
 It holds a hostile attitude to the Tsarven Empire, with whom it shares both moral disagreements and borderland disputes.|

 |Religious ties:||Tharis used to be known as “city of thieves” as gods of thievery and shadows were its patrons.
 Since Lord Shadow established unilateral control over the city, the shades are the true rulers, representing a direct theocracy in its true meaning.|

 Historically, Tharis arose as a logging settlement, long-contested with the wood elves of the region.
 The human faction maintained its hold and then exceeded its strength by taking the elven citizens as slaves and/or second-rate citizens.
 The ruling humans took on titles of nobility and appointed a duke as their leader.

 The elves were divided into two distinct groups: those who remained in the forests and followed the old ways, fighting the human incursions, and those who took up a tenuous existence within their walls, subject to their rule.
 The elven slums arose from those who stayed behind, guarding lands and hidden secrets that they still claimed to be theirs: The remains of Daoine'yndaar which are shifted out of the prime material plane but still cause wellsprings of power in the area.